Kinder Scholars D.C. Summer Program

 While program faculty and staff will be happy to offer advice and assistance to students as they search for summer work, participants are ultimately responsible for arranging their own internship.

 Living in the Capital

-While living at 2807 Connecticut Ave., NW, in the heart of historic Woodley Park, participants in the Kinder Scholars Summer Program will enjoy the perks of residing in one of D.C.’s most culturally vibrant neighborhoods and the convenience of having the entire city at their fingertips.
+Living in the heart of historic Woodley Park, participants in the Kinder Scholars Summer Program will enjoy the perks of residing in one of D.C.’s most culturally vibrant neighborhoods and the convenience of having the entire city at their fingertips.
 With the Woodley Park/Adams Morgan Metro stop just two blocks from the residence, students can be in Dupont Circle, downtown Washington, D.C., or Capitol Hill within minutes of leaving home.
-The Woodley Park Center where students will be residing is a secure apartment building operated by the Washington Intern Student Housing (WISH) program, and it provides tenants with a 24-hour on-site staff, an assortment of modern amenities, and a community of students and interns from around the globe.
-The WISH program also sponsors numerous social events for residents interested in participating and offers classroom space for the Kinder Scholars’ weekly seminar.
+The student intern housing complex where Kinder Scholars will spend the summer also provides tenants with a 24-hour on-site staff, an assortment of modern amenities, and a community of students and interns from around the globe.